 Gastric Cancer Initiative

 Gastric cancer is the third leading cause of cancer death worldwide and is diagnosed in 27,000 Americans each year.
-In the United States, this burden falls disproportionately on ethnic minorities and immigrant communities, especially Asians.
+In the United States, this burden falls disproportionately on ethnic minorities and immigrant communities, especially Asian Americans, Native Hawaiians and Pacific Islanders.
 The Center for Asian Health Research and Education, along with Stanford's gastroenterology department, are working toward decreasing morbidity and mortality from gastric cancer in the United States, especially among the most vulnerable populations.

 Learn more about Gastric Cancer Initiative here.